aai-institute/jobq/client/docs/concepts/lifecycle.md

 ### Completion

 When the workload terminates successfully, it enters the terminal `Succeeded` state.
 If any unrecoverable error occurs during execution, the workload enters the terminal `Failed` state.
+This does not necessarily happen on the first abnormal termination of a pod, depending on the type of workload and other factors (such as the retry limit in a `batch/v1/Job`).

-A currently executing workload can be preempted by another workload (e.g., by a newly submitted workload with a higher priority).
+A currently executing workload may be preempted by another workload (e.g., by a newly submitted workload with a higher priority).
 In this case, Kueue will terminate any pods associated with the preempted workload and either requeue it for later execution or evict it from the cluster queue.

 ## State Diagram